Day-to-Day Living With Alzheimer's Disease

 To make sure you’re safe and have what you need at home, put some of these measures in place early so they become routine:

 - Look into getting help with things like shopping, housekeeping, meals (including home-delivered ones), and transportation.
 The Area Agency on Aging or a local Alzheimer’s organization can recommend some services.

 - Ask a neighbor you trust to keep a set of your house keys.

 - Ask a friend or family member to help you organize your closets and drawers to make it easier to find things.

 - Keep a list of important and emergency numbers by the phone.

 - Have family, friends, or a community service program call or visit daily to make sure everything is OK.

 - Ask someone to check your smoke alarm regularly.

 - Arrange for direct deposit of checks, such as your retirement pension or Social Security benefits.

-It is important to realize that at some point, it will become too difficult or dangerous for you to live by yourself.
-But, in the earliest stages of the disease, many people do manage on their own -- with support and help from friends, family, and community programs and with simple adjustments and safety practices in place.
+It’s important to realize that at some point, it will be too hard or dangerous for you to live by yourself.
+But in the earliest stages of Alzheimer’s, many people do manage on their own with support and help from friends, family, and community programs.
+Simple changes and safety practices can make a big difference.